Swall0w/clib/README.md

 In `clib`, there're functions and classes implemented with chainer.
 In `examples`, there're train and test scripts.
 We use Trainer for training codes.
+We use RGB numpy for image, not BGR numpy.

 ## Requirement